*** Updated April 27, 2021 ***

 - Additional vitamin C caps or vitamin C powder

-Use a xylitol nasal spray or silver nasal spray (when available), 2 sprays in each nostril at least twice a day.
+Use QUE spray, xylitol nasal spray or silver nasal spray, 2 sprays in each nostril at least twice a day.
 These items will clean the nasal tissues and wash out viruses, bacteria and environmental pollutants.

 Nasal ozone insufflation also called “nozone” offers a more powerful preventive approach.
 Ozone is an effective anti-viral agent.
 Treatments may be provided by our medical assistants in our office.
 These treatment can be provided once a week or more often.